MemoryChips/bldg25-chat-demo/README.md

 1. Add gmail oath 2.0 signup
 1. Final product card if it is alone stretches accross the screen
+1. Create instructions on how to use this demo app

 ## Development Notes